mihiraggarwal/nullity/README.md

 | `eigenvecs` | Eigenvectors corresponding to the respective eigenvalues |
 | `svd` | Singular value decomposed matrices `u`, `sigma`, and `v_transpose` |

+Along with these, addition and multiplication of 2 matrices is also supprted using the inbuilt operators `+` and `*` respectively.

 ## Issues

 Python's decimal arithmetic often results in incorrect answers.
 In some cases, approximated output might be sufficient, however in others, errors may be raised.